EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] More save file formats support
 - [ ] Updated Libretro games database
 - [ ] Add systems to a "Starred" list
-- [ ] Sync your save files across cloud services such as Google Drive, Dropbox and Microsoft OneDrive
+- [ ] Sync your save files across cloud services such as Google Firebase, Dropbox and Microsoft OneDrive (on top of Google Drive)
 - [ ] Long press a game to access a details screen
 - [ ] Beautiful animations
-- [ ] A splash screen for Android 12+ devices
+- [ ] A custom splash screen for Android 12+ devices
 - [ ] A "Close menu" button accessible from the pause menu, so users don't have to click their device's back button every time they want to unpause a game
-- [ ] [NEW] Choose if you want to automatically fallback on other emulators or not, in case a game doesn't work (this implies offering the option to switch between FinalBurn Neo and MAME 2003-Plus)
+- [ ] [NEW] Choose if you want to automatically fall back on other emulators or not, in case a game doesn't work (this implies unlocking the option to switch between FinalBurn Neo and MAME 2003-Plus)

 ## Removed Features (from Lemuroid)
 - Android TV support